MEDIGO/laika/README.md

 - Specify user access with percentage (e.g. feature only enabled for 30% of the user base).
 - Have a field for environment creation on the web page.
 - History for flag status changes.
-- New flags auto-registering when seen for the first time by laika.

 ## Copyright and license